waveman800/Deepseek-OCR-API.rs/README.md

 - Git
 - Optional: Apple Silicon running macOS 13+ for Metal acceleration
 - Optional: CUDA 12.2+ toolkit + driver for experimental NVIDIA GPU acceleration on Linux/Windows
+- Optional: Intel oneAPI MKL for preview x86 acceleration (see below)
 - (Recommended) Hugging Face account with `HF_TOKEN` when pulling from the `deepseek-ai/DeepSeek-OCR` repo (ModelScope is used automatically when it’s faster/reachable).

 ### Clone the Workspace